Before the Pentagon, Where Were the Military Headquarters?

 Source: Library of Congress, The Ord-Weitzel Gate, Arlington, Va

 After World War I, the Navy Department left the State, War, and Navy Building.
 In 1918, the Navy built a "temporary" Main Navy Building on the Mall, with nine wings to house all the officers, staff, and civilian workers at headquarters.
 The War Department built an eight-wing "temporary" Munitions Building next door.
-When completed, the structures filled the south side of Constitution Avenue from 17th Street to 21st Street.5
+When completed, the structures filled the south side of Constitution Avenue from 17th Street to 21st Street (now the site of Constitution Gardens).5

 the Main Navy Building (foreground) and the War Department's Munitions Building were constructed in 1918, along with the Reflecting Pool in front of the Lincoln Memorial